kvpankaj1999/Documentation/README.md

        CREATE DATABASE databasename;

  * Here is the .sql file containing the schema of the database.
-Copy the tables from this sql file create a MYSQL database.
+Copy the tables from this sql file to the database created.
  * Using SQL insert into the tables the data that you have.
  * This database contains the schema of all the tables mentioned above and is now ready for the applications.